 Don’t buy anything less than a BMW

-On a second thought, I achieved financial freedom years back, the moment I had enough money to be able to afford public transport all through my life.
-In fact to take it to one extreme side, we have the potential to retire the day we born and it is only afterwards that we enter in to the working force in this world, fall in to the financial trap and again want to get rid of it.
+On second thought, I achieved financial freedom years back, the moment I had enough money to be able to afford public transport all through my life.
+In fact, to take it to one extreme side, we have the potential to retire the day we born and it is only afterward that we enter into the working force in this world, fall into the financial trap and again want to get rid of it.

 This wish of ‘Not working one day’ can make you lazy, averse to work and afraid of accepting challenges as in your thought process you are always after something else and it is quite natural that you will not focus on the very basic aspect of life you want to get rid of one day.